Puranjay2006/Computer-Science-Semester-1/Computer Science Keywords and Terms.md

 ### Semiconductor Manufacturing Companies:

-* **Intel:** One of the largest semiconductor manufacturers, producing a wide range of processors and other components.
+- #### Intel: One of the largest semiconductor manufacturers, producing a wide range of processors and other components.
-* **AMD:** A major competitor to Intel, specializing in processors and graphics cards.
+- #### AMD: A major competitor to Intel, specializing in processors and graphics cards.
-* **TSMC (Taiwan Semiconductor Manufacturing Company):** The world's largest semiconductor foundry, manufacturing chips for companies like Apple, Qualcomm, and Nvidia.
+- #### TSMC (Taiwan Semiconductor Manufacturing Company): The world's largest semiconductor foundry, manufacturing chips for companies like Apple, Qualcomm, and Nvidia.
-* **Samsung:** A South Korean conglomerate that also manufactures semiconductors, including memory chips and processors.
+- #### Samsung: A South Korean conglomerate that also manufactures semiconductors, including memory chips and processors.
-* **ASML (ASML Holding NV):** A Dutch company that produces lithography machines, which are essential for manufacturing semiconductors.
+- #### ASML (ASML Holding NV): A Dutch company that produces lithography machines, which are essential for manufacturing semiconductors.
-* **GlobalFoundries:** A global semiconductor foundry that offers a wide range of manufacturing services.
+- #### GlobalFoundries: A global semiconductor foundry that offers a wide range of manufacturing services.

-_These companies, along with many others, play a crucial role in the global semiconductor industry, producing the components that power our modern world._
+#### These companies, along with many others, play a crucial role in the global semiconductor industry, producing the components that power our modern world.

-_The semiconductor industry is a vital part of the global economy, and advances in semiconductor technology continue to drive innovation in various fields._
+#### The semiconductor industry is a vital part of the global economy, and advances in semiconductor technology continue to drive innovation in various fields.

+### FAB (Semiconductor Fabrication Facility)

+- #### **FAB** is a common abbreviation for **semiconductor fabrication facility** or **foundry**.
+It's a manufacturing facility where semiconductors are produced.

+- #### These facilities are highly specialized and require complex equipment and processes to create the intricate patterns and structures found in semiconductors.

+- #### Think of a FAB as a factory that produces the tiny chips you find in everything from smartphones to computers and cars.
+They are responsible for manufacturing the integrated circuits (ICs) that power our modern technology.

 ___